Dissipation dynamics of a scalar field: Static and dynamic criticality

 The dynamic critical exponent can now conveniently be extracted with a finite-size scaling analysis.
 In fact, the size of the system provides an additional length scale in the system.
 The scaling relation of the relaxation time in a finite volume of linear size $L$ is given by \cite{Zinn-Justin:572813}

 We work sufficiently close to the critical point to approximate $f_{t_c} \approx f(0)$.
-In this case, we confine the system in a three dimensional box of linear size $L$, cf.~\Cref{app:flows} for details on the modifications to the flow equations in a finite volume.
-In the left panel of \Cref{fig:please_change_me_before_use_2}, we show the relaxation time $t_c$ as a function of the box length $L$ at the critical temperature, i.e.,~$t_r = 0$.
-We obtain the fit $z = 2.011$, in good agreement with theoretical prediction using the $\epsilon$-expansion $z \approx 2.02 $ \cite{Zinn-Justin:572813, kamenev_2011} and from Monte Carlo simulations where $z =2.026(56)$ \cite{Schaefer:2022bfm}.
+In this case, we confine the system in a three-dimensional box of linear size $L$, cf.~Appendix~\ref{app:flows} for details on the modifications to the flow equations in a finite volume.
+In the left panel of Fig.~\ref{fig:please_change_me_before_use_2}, we show the relaxation time $t_c$ as a function of the box length $L$ at the critical temperature, i.e.,~$t_r = 0$.
+We obtain the fit $z = 2.011$, in good agreement with theoretical predictions using the $\epsilon$ expansion $z \approx 2.02 $ \cite{Zinn-Justin:572813, kamenev_2011} and from Monte Carlo simulations where $z =2.026(56)$ \cite{Schaefer:2022bfm}.

-The correlation function \labelcref{Gra} collapses by rescaling the time $t$ by $L^z$, as shown in the right panel of \Cref{fig:please_change_me_before_use_2}, where $z$ is the result of the fit above.
+The correlation function \labelcref{Gra} collapses by rescaling the time $t$ by $L^z$, as shown in the right panel of Fig.~\ref{fig:please_change_me_before_use_2}, where $z$ is the result of the fit above.